mrabbitz/Project1-CUDA-Flocking/README.md

 As a reminder of the importance of this ratio, which is referenced in Part 2 under Method 2:

-*To determine the appropriate nearby grid cells for a given boid, first divide (twice the maximum neighborhood distance of the three boid rules) by (the cell width of the grid).
+*To determine which nearby grid cells a boid should consider, start by dividing twice the maximum neighborhood distance of the three boid rules by the grid cell width.
-If this gives us a non-whole number (e.g. 4.2), then round up to the next whole number (e.g. 4.2 rounds up to 5).
+If the result is not a whole number (e.g., 4.2), round up to the next whole number (e.g., 5).
-Now, this result represents the ± offset in each dimension of the given boid's cell such that this range of cells are those that contain the boids we need to iterate through to apply the three boid rules to the given boid.*
+This number represents the ± offset in each dimension around the boid's current cell, defining the range of neighboring cells to check for interactions with other boids.*

 We can rewrite
 $$\frac{2 \cdot \text{Max Neighborhood Distance}}{\text{Cell Width}}$$